matrix-org/matrix-spec-proposals/proposals/3925-replace-aggregation-with-full-event.md

 * If an event with `m.replace` relation is redacted, the client would need to detect, if the original content was replaced and possibly needs to fetch the original content.
-* Server cannot replace the original event content for encrypted events (because the replacement content is inside the encrypted body).
+* Servers cannot replace the original event content for encrypted events (because the replacement content is inside the encrypted body).
   See [matrix-spec#1299](https://github.com/matrix-org/matrix-spec/issues/1299).